morrownr/7612u/Routed_Wireless_Access_Point.md

 Note: I use the case upside down.
 There are several little things that work better with the case upside down and no negatives that I can find.

 Note: Very few Powered USB 3 Hubs will work well with Raspberry Pi hardware.
 The primary problem has to do with the backfeeding of current into the Raspberry Pi.
 One that seems to work well here is:

 [Transcend USB 3.0 4-Port Hub TS-HUB3K](https://www.amazon.com/gp/product/B005D69QD8)

 Note: The rtl88XXxu chipset based USB3 WiFi adapters require from 504 mA of power up to well over 800 mA of power depending on the adapter.
-The Raspberry Pi 3B, 3B+ and 4B USB subsystems are only able to supple a total of 1200 mA of power to all attached devices.
+The Raspberry Pi 3B, 3B+ and 4B USB subsystems are only able to supply a total of 1200 mA of power total divided between all attached devices.

 Note: The Alfa AWUS036ACM adapter, a mt7612u based adapter, requests a maximum of 400 mA from the USB subsystem during initialization.
 Testing with a meter